esamattis/blog/source/_posts/2012-07-22-creating-kiss-daemons-in-linux.markdown

 a init system which can be used to accomplish these requirements.

 Debian uses `/etc/init.d/` style scripts and Ubuntu uses Upstart which is actually somewhat usable.
-Here's my [Redis script][redis] for example, but that's not usable in Debian of course.
+Here's my Upstart [config][redis] for Redis for example, but that's not usable in Debian of course.
 Debian gives you a skeleton script in `/etc/init.d/skeleton` which can be used to create a daemon on boot up.
 That's 159 lines long!
 Pretty complex for such a simple task I'd say.

 ## Alternative

 Luckily there are alternative tools for daemonizing processes.
-One of the simplest ones I've encountered is called [daemon][].
+One of the simplest ones I've encountered is called *[daemon][]*.
 This tool has been around for a while, but I've just found out about it.
 I think the name makes it kinda hard to stumble upon...

 It's easily installable via apt-get